 The TL's front-wheel drive chassis provides significant benefits in a 5-passenger sedan.
-The overall package is lighter than if it were rear drive, there is more passenger room and the drivetrain is more compact.
+The drivetrain is more compact, overall package is lighter than if it were rear drive, and there is more passenger room.
 There are also important benefits in fuel efficiency.

 With the introduction of the TL Type-S, the TL chassis now finds itself with multiple challengers.
-Also, whereas previously the TL's target was the BMW 530i Sport, a magazine comparison favorite, the 2007 TL lineup gives buyers the choice between two distinct models.
+Also, whereas the TL's previous target was the BMW 530i Sport (a magazine comparison favorite), the 2008 TL lineup gives buyers the choice between two distinct models.

 The TL is targeted toward buyers interested in a high-tech luxury sedan with excellent handling and chassis dynamics, but who also value a comfortable ride more than razor's-edge handling.
-The Type-S is aimed at buyers who want an increase in handling, braking and dynamic capability, but without making major sacrifices in ride comfort or interior noise.
+The Type-S is aimed at buyers who want an increase in handling, braking and dynamic capability, but without a major sacrifice in ride comfort or interior noise.

 Noteworthy TL chassis enhancements include:

 - Suspension tuning to enhance ride comfort while maintaining handling performance

 - Shock absorbers and compliance bushing tuned for improved ride comfort

 - Thicker hollow front stabilizer bar and new larger diameter hollow rear stabilizer bar to maintain handling precision

 - New rear subframe bushings for reduced NVH

 - Stiffer 17x8-inch aluminum-alloy wheels that result in less road noise